moyano83/Designing-Data-Intensive-Applications/README.md

 #### Partitioning by Hash of Key
 A hash function is used to determine the partition for a given key.
-The hash function need not be cryptographically strong, you can assign each partition a range of hashes, and every key whose hash falls within a partition’s range will be stored in that partition.
+The hash function need not be cryptographically strong, you can assign each partition a range of hashes, and every key whose hash falls within a partition's range will be stored in that partition.
 A table in Cassandra can be declared with a compound primary key consisting of several columns.
-Only the first part of that key is hashed to determine the partition, but the other columns are used as a concatenated index for sorting the data in Cassandra’s SSTables
+Only the first part of that key is hashed to determine the partition, but the other columns are used as a concatenated index for sorting the data in Cassandra's SSTables

 #### Skewed Workloads and Relieving Hot Spots
 In the extreme case where all reads and writes are for the same key, you still end up with all requests being routed